-The borrowing availability provided by the credit facility includes approximately \$3.9 million secured by machinery and equipment, which is reduced monthly by approximately \$91,000.
+The borrowing availability provided by the credit facility includes approximately \$3.6 million secured by machinery and equipment, which is reduced monthly by approximately \$91,000.
 The borrowing base also includes amounts which are not yet earned by the final rendition of services by the Company including progress billings and that portion of those amounts earned but not yet invoiced.
 The borrowing base for these amounts will be the lesser of (1) 60% of these amounts, or (2) \$5.0 million.

-The credit facility established the Company's minimum cash balance and excess liquidity requirement at \$2.5 million until June 30, 2014, when it will increase by \$750,000 and thereafter on the first day of each quarter until it reaches a maximum of \$5.0 million.
+The credit facility established the Company's minimum cash balance and excess liquidity requirement at \$2.5 million until June 30, 2014, when it was increased by \$750,000 and thereafter on the last day of each quarter until it reaches a maximum of \$5.0 million.
+The Company's minimum cash balance and excess liquidity requirement was \$3.25 million as of June 30, 2014.
 If the minimum cash balance and excess liquidity requirement falls below the specified amounts, the other financial covenants noted above are triggered.

 On August 26, 2013, we entered into a Fifth Amendment to the credit facility, pursuant to which Wells Fargo agrees, among other things, to provide up to \$7.5 million in additional secured financing to the Company using certain real estate as collateral, subject to the terms and conditions of the Fifth Amendment and the credit facility.
-This change to the borrowing base calculation was not implemented as of March 31, 2014 as not all conditions required had been completed.
+This change to the borrowing base calculation was not implemented as of June 30, 2014 as not all conditions required had been completed.

-We now expect at least 50% of the total amount of credit under the credit facility to be available for use based on the revised borrowing base formula during fiscal year 2014.
+We now expect at least 50% of the total amount of credit under the credit facility to be available for use based on the revised borrowing base formula during the remainder of fiscal year 2014.
+As of August 1, 2014, the outstanding balance under this credit facility totaled approximately \$4.2 million.
 See Note 10 - Credit Facilities for additional information related to our bank credit facility.